Halisaurus (Greek for "ocean lizard"); pronounced HAY-lih-SORE-us

 Relatively small size; sleek body

 A relatively obscure mosasaur--one of the fierce, predatory marine reptiles that succeeded the plesiosaurs and pliosaurs of the preceding Jurassic period--Halisaurus had its moment in the pop-culture spotlight when the BBC nature show Sea Monsters portrayed it as hiding beneath shallow ledges and feeding on unsuspecting prehistoric birds like Hesperornis.
-Unfortunately, this is sheer speculation; like its fiercer descendants, this early, sleek mosasaur (just like its closest relative, Eonatator) more likely fed on fish and smaller marine reptiles.
+Unfortunately, this is sheer speculation; this early, sleek mosasaur (just like its closest relative, Eonatator) more likely fed on fish and smaller marine reptiles.